 During the outreach process, many community members expressed a desire to see Oakland be more inclusive and retain and strengthen its diversity with a wider array of housing choices.
 Community members sought more duplexes, fourplexes, cottage courts, and garden apartments throughout the city.
-These smaller, "missing middle" housing types29 tend to be more affordable by design-compared to singlefamily homes-and thus provide additional options for first-time homebuyers, single people, and moderate-income households.
-These housing types can also increase the housing stock in previously builtout neighborhoods, and as such are an important factor for Oakland to meet its moderate-income RHNA target.
+These smaller, "missing middle" housing types tend to be more affordable by design-compared to single-family homes-and thus provide additional options for first-time homebuyers, single people, and moderate-income households.
+These housing types can also increase the housing stock in previously built-out neighborhoods, and as such are an important factor for Oakland to meet its moderate-income RHNA target.
 Accessory dwelling units - also known as ADUs, granny flats, secondary units, in-law units, and backyard cottages - are another important strategy to increase the supply of housing that is more affordable by design.
 ADUs offer an alternative for people who want to rent but do not want to live in larger apartment complexes.
 ADUs tend to be located in lower-density and higher resource neighborhoods that often contain few other rental options that are affordable.
 As described in Appendix C, the majority of ADUs in Oakland are estimated to have rents affordable to lower-income households.
-The community also expressed a desire to see increased housing typologies and affordable housing throughout the city, including existing workingclass neighborhoods that are currently low-resource due to systemic racism and disinvestment.
+The community also expressed a desire to see increased housing typologies and affordable housing throughout the city, including existing working-class neighborhoods that are currently low-resource due to systemic racism and disinvestment.
 Efforts specifically aimed at increasing affordable housing production are included in Policy 3.3.
+The City of Oakland will also continue its existing leasing preference in affordable housing for households displaced as a result of City action or who live near the affordable housing development.